dahioth/basicecom/readme.md

 * Flyway for migrations
 * JUnit for testing

-### Note: You can find the frontend in this repository.
+### Note: Will push frontend later on in a seperate repository.